-We take e-Safety very seriously at HJS and ensure pupils are taught about the risks associated with the internet and how to keep safe.
+We take Online Safety very seriously at HSF and ensure pupils are taught about the risks associated with the internet and how to keep safe.
 Please refer to the following advice in regards to online safety.
 If a parent, carer or pupil has ANY concerns about anything that has occurred or has been posted online, then contact Mr P Cross, the Head Teacher at the school.
 Alternatively, many online sites have 'whistleblowing' buttons that can be activated when inappropriate contents or comments have been posted.
 If in doubt, tell a trusted adult at home or at school.

-e-Safety Advice for Parents and Pupils;
+Online Safety Advice for Parents and Pupils;

 - Safer internet browsing; being aware that not all what you read on the internet is necessarily factual or true and that we need to be critical of what we read and use